-$$1 - LOCK$$

-$3 - ON$

-$2 - ACC (ACCESSORY)$ $4 - START$
+1 - LOCK 3 - ON/RUN 2 - ACC (ACCESSORY) 4 - START

-- If you try to remove the key before you place the shift lever in PARK, the key may become trapped temporarily in the ignition switch lock cylinder.
+• If you try to remove the key before you place the shift lever in PARK, the key may become trapped temporarily in the ignition switch lock cylinder.
 If this occurs, rotate the key to the right slightly, then remove the key as described.
 If a malfunction occurs, the system will trap the key in the ignition switch lock cylinder to warn you that this safety feature is inoperable.
-The engine can be started and stopped, but the key cannot be removed until you obtain service. - For vehicles not equipped with the Electronic Vehicle Information Center (EVIC), the power window switches, radio, hands-free system (if equipped), and power outlets will remain active for 45 seconds after the ignition switch is turned to the LOCK position.
-Opening either door will cancel this feature. - For vehicles equipped with the Electronic Vehicle Information Center (EVIC), the power window switches, radio, hands-free system (if equipped), and power outlets will remain active for up to 10 minutes after the ignition switch is turned to the LOCK position.
+The engine can be started and stopped, but the key cannot be removed until you obtain service.

+• For vehicles not equipped with the Electronic Vehicle Information Center (EVIC), the power window switches, radio, hands-free system (if equipped), and power outlets will remain active for 45 seconds after the ignition switch is turned to the LOCK position.
 Opening either door will cancel this feature.

+• For vehicles equipped with the Electronic Vehicle Information Center (EVIC), the power window switches, radio, hands-free system (if equipped), and power outlets will remain active for up to 10 minutes after the ignition switch is turned to the LOCK position.
+Opening either front door will cancel this feature.

 The time for this feature is programmable.
-Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
+Refer to "Electronic Vehicle Information Center (EVIC)/ Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.

-NEVER leave children alone in a vehicle.
-Leaving children in a vehicle unattended is dangerous for a number of reasons.
+- When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-Don't leave the keys in the ignition.
-A child could operate power windows, other controls, or move the vehicle
+Do not leave the key fob in or near the vehicle, and do not leave Keyless Enter-N-Go in the ACC or ON/RUN mode.
+A child could operate power windows, other controls, or move the vehicle.